How to format your references using the Cognitive Processing citation style

 Government report

-Government Accountability Office (1999) Telecommunications: State and Federal Actions to Curb Slamming and Cramming.
+Government Accountability Office (1991) Supercomputing in Industry.
 U.S. Government Printing Office, Washington, DC

 Theses and dissertations